mhdzy/kpthor/README.md

 ### ODBC

-The ODBC driver used Add the following entry to `/etc/odbcinst.ini`:
+The ODBC driver needs to downloaded from the internet.
+Add the following entry to `/etc/odbcinst.ini`:

 ``` ini
 [PostgreSQL Default]